kalp9197/chat-app/frontend/README.md

 # 🚀 Chat App - Frontend

 <div align="center">
-  <p><em>Modern React frontend with Vite, Tailwind CSS, and real-time messaging capabilities</em></p>
+  <p><em>Modern React frontend with Vite, Tailwind CSS, and real-time messaging</em></p>
 </div>

 ## 📋 Overview

 This is the frontend for the Chat App, providing a responsive and interactive user interface for messaging and group chats.
-It features user authentication, real-time messaging, push notifications, and a modern UI built with React and Tailwind CSS.
+It features user authentication, real-time messaging, push notifications, file uploads, and a modern UI built with React and Tailwind CSS.

 ## ✨ Features

-- 🔒 **User Authentication** - Secure login and registration
+- 🔐 **User Authentication** - Secure login and registration
 - 💬 **Direct Messaging** - Private conversations between users
 - 👥 **Group Chats** - Create and manage group conversations
 - 🔔 **Push Notifications** - Real-time alerts for new messages
+- 📤 **File Uploads** - Share files in chats
-- 📱 **Responsive Design** - Works on desktop and mobile devices
+- 📱 **Responsive Design** - Works on desktop and mobile
 - 🎨 **Modern UI** - Clean interface with Tailwind CSS

 ## 🏗️ Project Structure